- Kids days out

 Teletubbies Big Band show

-They are huge and terrifying, Leo was a bit taken aback by how tall they are in real life.
+They are huge and terrifying, as a toddler, Leo was a bit taken aback by how tall they are in real life.
 The story was something about them forming a band.
 Tinkywinky did some singing, we had to help them look for a variety of instruments.
 It was cute.
 Leo did NOT want his photo taken anywhere near them.

 Something Special: Sensory Garden